dstokes/tor-toggle/README.md

 a new "Location" in your Network Settings (OSX) and switching to it when wanting to browse under tor.
 The extension recognizes network changes and will accurately report your tor connection status.

-todo
-====

-- Disable http referrer headers when enabling the tor proxy